 In order to manage interest rate risk the Bank concludes swap transactions.
-In order to calculate counterparty credit risk exposure from these transactions а b RWEA Exposure value 4 Transactions subject to the standardised method 10,395 8,23 5 Total transactions subject to own funds requirements for CVA risk 10,395 8,23
+In order to calculate counterparty credit risk exposure from these transactions the Bank uses the original exposure method in accordance with Article 282 of the CRR.

 A.12.2 Template EU CCR2 - Transactions subject to own funds requirements for CVA risk (Article 439(h) of the CRR)